-Before turning her editorial eye to Internet publishing in 2005, Genevieve served as the editor of Woman Rider, a national, all-brands motorcycle magazine she founded in 2001.
+Before turning her editorial eye to internet publishing in 2005, as mentioned earlier, Genevieve served as editor of Woman Rider, a national all-brands motorcycle magazine she founded in 2001.
 Woman Rider, which published quarterly from 2000 to 2004, won a gold and silver award from the Minnesota Magazine Publishers Association.
-Prior to that, Genevieve had been an editor at Asphalt Angels, a small national women's motorcycle magazine launched in 1985 that was the predecessor to Woman Rider.
+Prior to that, Genevieve was editor at Asphalt Angels, a small national women's motorcycle magazine that launched in 1985 that was the predecessor to Woman Rider.

-A little-known fact about Genevieve: She was the first female reporter to ride a motorcycle on television and the first woman to report about the motorcycling lifestyle on television.
-Both milestones occurred while she was working for the Speedvision cable network (now Speed Channel) from 1997–2003 on the show "Bike Week."
-She also rode around on an ATV while reporting for "ATV Magazine Television," a show that aired on the Outdoor Life Network from 2002–2005.
+A little-known fact about Genevieve: She is the first female reporter to ride a motorcycle on television and the first woman to report about the motorcycling lifestyle on television.
+Both milestones occurred while she was working for the Speedvision cable network (later Speed Channel, then later Fox Sports Net) from 1997–2003 on the show "Bike Week."
+She also rode around on an ATV while reporting for "ATV Magazine Television," a show that aired on the Outdoor Life Network (now Verses Channel) from 2002–2005.

 In the early 1990s, right after graduating from the University of Florida with a bachelors degree in Broadcast Journalism, Genevieve went to work for the ABC network morning show Good Morning America producing the personal finance reports with Steve Crowley, a well-known syndicated money reporter.
 She then moved to Los Angeles to work as senior producer for E!
 Entertainment Television where she was nominated for an Emmy for her work on the show E!
 News Daily.
 After four years working at the early days of E! helping to establish it as the well known cable network it is today, Genevieve transitioned to the syndicated news magazine show EXTRA where she worked as a field producer.